Codecademy/docs/PULL_REQUEST_TEMPLATE.md

 ## Codecademy Username

-Lastly, make sure to have your Codecademy user profile linked to your GitHub.
-This way your name will show up in the entry (feature coming in October)!
+If you want your Codecademy username be displayed in your entry (feature coming in October), make sure to have your Codecademy user profile linked to your GitHub:

-To link your Codecademy user profile to GitHub:

 1. Go to your Codecademy dashboard.
 2. Click on your profile image in the top-right and then choose "Profile".